ananyagoenka/CS6230-group5/hw1-kcount/README.md

 ## Submission

-The code should be submitted as a zip file containing the modified `kmerops.cpp` and `kmerops.h` files, the `sbatch` launch script and the report in PDF format.
+The code should be submitted as a zip file containing your `kmerops.cpp`, `kmerops.h`, `.sbatch` launch scripts, and the report in PDF format.
 Please remove all outputs to stdout/stderr in your code in case they interfere with the autograder.

 Please make sure that your code can be compiled and run on Perlmutter with the provided framework.